mikkojarvinen/UWD/UWDHSAFixTool/README.md

 ```
 Get-ChildItem -Path "C:\Windows\System32\DriverStore\FileRepository\*.inf" -Recurse | Select-String "pfn://" -List | Select Path, Filename
 ```
 The problem with this detection method is that a driver files can exist in DriverStore but Windows does not necessarily use the drivers at all.
+That is why this detection method is not being used in the script.

 ### Other Apps
 Additionally computer manufacturers have specific hardware-related apps for specific model.
 Those apps are not HSA's at all and should be installed as any (modern/store) application.
+There is no way to automatically detect if these apps are missing.
+You will just have to know these by yourself. :-)